 My paintings are quite abstract and imaginary but I like to include imagery and symbols collected and inspired by travel, the natural world, memory and emotion.

 I believe painting to be a mysterious alchemy where this freedom of expression and playful use of colour and mark-making can produce extraordinary imagery.
-For example in this image I am working on a ‘Mallorcan tree’ – the inspiration came from a beautiful walk in a ‘hidden valley’ in the Tramuntana Mountains.
+For example in this image I am working on a painting from my current tree series – the inspiration came from a beautiful walk in a ‘hidden valley’ in the Tramuntana Mountains.
 We walked through pine forest, olive groves, fig orchards and ended up in a meadow filled with spring flowers.

 Working without a plan enables my work to unfold in response to the way the paint moves and the marks build up.
 Sometimes images reveal gradually based on the thoughts that preoccupy in the moment and sometimes the paintings are completely abstract.